yaoweibin/nginx_ajp_module/README.markdown

 # Description

-With this module, Nginx can connect to Tomcat's AJP port directly.
-The backend connections are keepalive, session sticky.
+With this module, Nginx can connect to AJP port directly.
+The backend connections can be keepalive, session sticky.
 The motivation of writing these modules is Nginx's high performance and robustness.